Python-PyQt/PyQt6-Docs/descriptions/QtGui/QTouchEvent-c.rst

 Event Handling
 --------------

 All touch events are of type :sip:ref:`~PyQt6.QtCore.QEvent.Type.TouchBegin`, :sip:ref:`~PyQt6.QtCore.QEvent.Type.TouchUpdate`, :sip:ref:`~PyQt6.QtCore.QEvent.Type.TouchEnd` or :sip:ref:`~PyQt6.QtCore.QEvent.Type.TouchCancel`.
-Reimplement QWidget::event() or QAbstractScrollArea::viewportEvent() for widgets and QGraphicsItem::sceneEvent() for items in a graphics view to receive touch events.
+Reimplement :sip:ref:`~PyQt6.QtWidgets.QWidget.event` or :sip:ref:`~PyQt6.QtWidgets.QAbstractScrollArea.viewportEvent` for widgets and :sip:ref:`~PyQt6.QtWidgets.QGraphicsItem.sceneEvent` for items in a graphics view to receive touch events.

 Unlike widgets, QWindows receive touch events always, there is no need to opt in.
 When working directly with a :sip:ref:`~PyQt6.QtGui.QWindow`, it is enough to reimplement :sip:ref:`~PyQt6.QtGui.QWindow.touchEvent`.